Photography by Andy Goodson, Mitch Doll and Sean Hootz

 While I contemplated my own ignorance, the sun broke through the clouds and clear skies reigned once again.

-"Just kidding!" said Father Steeprock - albeit in my imagination.
+"Just kidding!" said Father Steeprock.
+I imagine.
 Looks like we've got the go ahead to keep enjoying the playground.

 As we trudged our way forward, we stopped by our newly dubbed "House of Sod" for a break.
 Just as I sat down to enjoy a can of smoked oysters, the clouds stole the light off the top of my silvery sustenance.